samyak1409/django/README.md

 ## Additions (major ones) I've done myself:

-1. Gave the website my own look, didn't copy Corey's frontend (mainly Header Navbar, Footer, and Post).
+1. Gave the website my own look (using Bootstrap), didn't copy Corey's frontend (mainly Header Navbar, Footer, and Post).

-2. Implemented my own logic of links to what pages (pagination) should be shown.
+2. Implemented my own logic of links to what pages should be shown for pagination.

 3. Didn't create new view and template for the page containing only the posts by a particular user, but inherited the view from `PostListView`, and used the `home.html` template only.